wch444/Assortment-Benchmark/README.md

-# Hard Instance for Assortment Optimization under MMNL and NL Choice Models
+# Hard Instances for Assortment Optimization under MMNL and NL Choice Models

-This repository provides a framework for testing the hard assortment optimization problems under two popular discrete choice models: the **Mixed Multinomial Logit (MMNL)** and **Nested Logit (NL)** choice models.
+This repository provides a benchmark dataset for the assortment optimization problems under two popular discrete choice models: the **Mixed Multinomial Logit (MMNL)** and **Nested Logit (NL)** choice models.

-This project provides the hard instances we obtained in the paper, and to test the performance of a given method.
+This benchmark provides hard instances we generated using a systematic approach (see our companion paper), and an accessible interface to test the performance of an algorithm designed by you.
 The code is designed for **reproducibility, extensibility, and comparability**.

 ---